Fams

 Our work seeks to amplify our sector’s voice.

-• Seeking opportunities for joint advocacy, collaboration and networking
+• Pursuing opportunities for collaborative advocacy, networking, and partnership

-• Providing a voice for the sector via attendance of government and sector led groups and committees
+• Representing the sector in government and sector-led groups and committees

-• Engaging with political leaders and inform them of positive impacts, challenges and recommendations for improved outcomes
+• Engaging with political leaders to highlight positive impacts, challenges, and recommendations for better outcomes

-• Promoting and advocating on early intervention and prevention approaches across the sector
+• Promoting early intervention and prevention strategies across the sector

 Examples of our work include: